ionos-cloud/ionosctl/docs/subcommands/volume-create.md

       --disc-virtio-hot-plug       It is capable of Virt-IO drive hot plug (no reboot required) --disc-virtio-hot-unplug     It is capable of Virt-IO drive hot unplug (no reboot required).
 This works only for non-Windows virtual Machines
-  -f, --force                      Force command to execute without user input -F, --format strings             Set of fields to be printed on output (default [VolumeId,Name,Size,Type,LicenceType,State,Image])
+  -f, --force                      Force command to execute without user input -F, --format strings             Collection of fields to be printed on output (default [VolumeId,Name,Size,Type,LicenceType,State,Image])
   -h, --help                       help for create
       --image-alias string         The Image Alias to set instead of Image Id --image-id string            The Image Id or snapshot Id to be used as template for the new Volume